 Phil Factor shares a SQL Prompt snippet called timings, which he uses as a standard testbed for getting execution times for procedures and functions.
 Read more

-This quick tip illustrates SQL Monitor's built-in set of Performance Rules for static code analysis.
+This quick tip illustrates Redgate Monitor's built-in set of Performance Rules for static code analysis.
 These rules are designed to highlight SQL syntax that could potential cause performance problems, and so indicate ways to improve the overall quality and performance of the workload, over time.
 Read more

 The Visual Studio extension of SQL Change Automation (SCA) allows you to adopt a migrations-first approach to database source control and deployment.
 There are a number of different ways teams can get started with SCA, in Visual Studio, and chere I’m going to show to get up and running when there is already an existing development database.
 Read more